rsnobles/website-template/CONFIGURATION.md

 Configure static site generator of your choice with the following instructions.
 Currently instructions are provided only for Gatsby, Hugo and Jekyll, but with some extra work the website-template may easily be used with any static site generator.

+Remove static site generators that you do not use from `www/install.sh`.

+    EDIT www/install.sh

 Start containers, and start a shell inside the www Docker container:

     taito install
     taito start
     taito shell:www

-*FOR JEKYLL ONLY:* Create a new site:
+*FOR GATSBY ONLY:* Create a new Gatsby site based on one of the [starters](https://www.gatsbyjs.org/starters?v=2):

-    bash
-    jekyll new site
+    npx gatsby new site STARTER-SOURCE-URL-OF-MY-CHOICE
+    rm -rf site/.git
     exit

-    exit
+*FOR GATSBY ONLY:* Enable `/service/site/node_modules` mount in `docker-compose.yaml`:

+    EDIT docker-compose.yaml

 *FOR HUGO ONLY:* Create a new Hugo site (See [Hugo quickstart](https://gohugo.io/getting-started/quick-start/) for more details):